etingle/beersimple/readme.md

 <http://screencast.com/t/FyJPeHMSfWiM>
 ##Details for Teaching Team

-I used Python scrtips to scrape information from a beer website and to generate the seed data for the beer database.
+I used Python scripts to scrape information from a beer website and to generate the seed data for the beer database.

 ##Outside Code